StrongKey/FIDO-Server/CONTRIBUTING.md

 Please make sure the following is done when submitting a Pull Request:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add test code to the RXPTest sample app.
+2. If you've added code that should be tested, add unit test code.
 3. If you've changed APIs, update the .YAML documentation files.
 4. Ensure your test suite passes.
 5. If you haven't already, complete the Contributor License Agreement (CLA), linked below.